The Community Eruv of Sharon, Massachusetts

 About the Eruv

 The Sharon Eruv, founded in 1990, was constructed and maintained in close consultation with its original Rav HaMakhshir, Rav Shimon Eider, Ztz"l.
-We are grateful for the profound Torah wisdom, halakhic guidance and personal attention we received from Rav Eider, Ztz"l, and we mourn his loss with all Klal Yisrael.
-We are thankful and honored to have Rav Moshe Heinemann, Shlit"a, as our current Rav HaMakhshir.
+We are grateful for the profound Torah wisdom, halakhic guidance and personal attention we received from Rav Eider, Ztz"l.
+We were then honored to have Rav Moshe Heinemann, Shlit"a, as our Rav HaMakhshir until 2023.

-The Sharon Eruv is maintained under the direct supervision of Rabbi Meir Sendor of the Young Israel of Sharon.
+The Sharon Eruv is maintained under the direct supervision of Rabbi Noah Cheses of the Young Israel of Sharon.
 Over three dozen volunteers inspect the Eruv on a weekly rotation to ensure that it is intact and that all necessary repairs are made.

 We are very lucky to have a eruv in Sharon.
 Our town is blessed with many beautiful lakes and ponds, an open historic cemetery and only sparse utility pole density.
 Unfortunately, this makes for a complicated eruv, which does go down on occasion.